evelia-rm/unga/README.md

 ## For transparency
 All the code within this repo is predominately AI generated or supplemented using AI materials.
-For experimentation only.
+For experimentation only using prompts that were pregiven.